FTC-23206/.github/docs/_pond/02d-features-subsystems.md

 `IRealTimeSubsystems` : extends `ISubsystem` but provides the `periodic` method to iterate actions within the subsystem.

 ## Subsystem Hubs
-A SubsystemHub stores .
+A SubsystemHub stores a list of subsystems.
 Having a Subsystem Hub makes running periodic on Real Time Subsystems efficient and allows the access of multiple subsystems within a command.

 `ISubsystemHub` : extends `IRealTimeSubsystem`.
 Contains the functions `add`, `findFirst`, and `remove`.
 The `add` function adds subsystems to the hub, the `findFirst` function returns the first subsystem in the hub that matches the given class type (throws an exception if none is found), and the `remove` function simply removes the subsystem from the hub.